School of Computer Science, University of St Andrews

 After obtaining a PhD I was privileged to gain post-doctoral experience at Halifax in Canada, St Andrews in Scotland and Belfast in Northern Ireland.
 During this time I submitted a ton of faculty job applications worldwide, with little to no success.
 I even came close to leaving academia for an opportunity in a horticulture business.
 Over five years I was interviewed for six lectureships and was offered three.

-Finally, I joined Queen's University, Belfast, where I launched my career, and am now employed at the University of St Andrews where I am realising my vision: "to advance computing by tackling scientific and societal opportunities in the next Internet frontier, Edge Computing".
+Finally, I joined Queen's University, Belfast, where I launched my career, and am now employed at the University of St Andrews where I am realising my vision: "to unlock the scientific and societal opportunities in the next Internet frontier, Edge Computing".
 My Christian faith invigorates my commitment to useful research.
 I now live in the historic harbour town of Carrickfergus with my wife and four children.